open-telemetry/opentelemetry-specification/specification/trace/sdk_exporters/stdout.md

 stdout/console.

 The output format of the exporter is unspecified.
-The exporter SHOULD be documented that its output is not a standardized format across OpenTelemetry nor is it a stable format.
-The documentation SHOULD suggest the OTLP exporter for users that want a stable and standarized output format.
+The exporter SHOULD be documented that its output is not a standardized format across OpenTelemetry, nor is it a performance optimized or stable format.
+The documentation SHOULD suggest the OTLP exporter for users that want a performance optimized, stable, and standarized output format.

 [OpenTelemetry SDK](../../overview.md#sdk) authors MAY choose the best idiomatic name for their language.
 For example, ConsoleExporter, StdoutExporter,